Sprague-Grundy values and complexity for LCTR: Preliminaries

 \item We say that subpositions $\tilde p$ and $\bar p$ of $p$ are \emph{distinct} if $T_{\tilde p}$ is not isomorphic to $T_{\bar p}$.
 The \emph{state-space complexity} of a game is the number of pairwise distinct game positions reachable from the initial position $p$ of the game. \end{enumerate}

 A game $G$ is said to be \emph{finite} if $T_p$ has finite height for any position $p$ of $G$.
-Observe that $G$ is short, if and only if $\nodes(T_p)$ is finite for all positions $p$. \emph{Computational complexity} of a game is the time required to decide whether a given initial position is winning.
+The \emph{computational complexity} of a game is the time required to decide whether a given initial position is winning.